-C2.
+C.4.
 MANAGEMENT PROPOSAL

-A. Project Management (PARTIALLY SCORED)
+C.4.i.
+Project Management (PARTIALLY SCORED)

-1. Internal Controls (REQUIRED BUT NOT SCORED) - Provide a description of the proposed process to be used during the course of the contract term to ensure delivery of service, adequate administrative practices to ensure timely and accurate reporting of effort, and compliance with laws, regulations, and policies.
-For applicants other than sole proprietors, provide an organizational chart of your firm indicating lines of authority for personnel involved in performance of this potential contract and relationships of this staff to other programs or functions of the firm.
+Project Team Structure/Internal Controls (REQUIRED BUT NOT SCORED) - Provide a description of the proposed project team structure and internal controls to be used during the course of the project, including any subcontractors.
+Provide an organizational chart of your firm indicating lines of authority for personnel involved in performance of this potential contract and relationships of this staff to other programs or functions of the firm.
 This chart must also show lines of authority to the next senior level of management.
 Include who within the firm will have prime responsibility and final authority for the work.

-Staff Qualifications/Experience (SCORED) - Provide a resume containing relevant experience as outlined in the minimum and desirable qualifications, including dates of employment/activity, and any relevant degrees or credentials for any individual, including subcontractors, who will be assigned to the potential contract.
+Staff Qualifications/Experience (SCORED)- Identify staff, including subcontractors, who will be assigned to the potential contract.
+Provide résumés and copies of certifications for each named staff, which include relevant information and required experience as outlined in the minimum and desirable qualifications on the individual's particular skills related to this procurement.
 The Consultant must commit that staff identified in its proposal will actually perform the assigned work.
 Any staff substitution must have the prior approval of OSPI.